nram-solace/solace-queue-browser-gui-v2/USER_GUIDE.md

 - **Copy ALL**: Copy all messages from selected queue to target queue
 - **Move ALL**: Move all messages from selected queue to target queue
 - **Delete ALL**: Delete all messages from selected queue
+- **Restore**: Restore messages from downloaded ZIP files to selected queue
 - **Refresh**: Refresh queue list and details
 - **Exit**: Close application